Pur3-MAlice/reading_list/README.md

 ### ***rich:***
    * Rich is a Python library for rich text and beautiful formatting in the terminal.
 I used this primarily for printing tables for a better UX.
 This was used with console, table and box.
 ### ***datetime:***
-   * datetime was used to get the exact date of the user input and append it to the google sheet.
+   * Datetime was used to get the exact date of the user input and append it to the google sheet.
 ### ***time:***
-   * time was used for the screen delays.
+   * Time was used for the screen delays.
 I input some screen delays so the user wasn't bombared with infomation and could easily digest when change in the terminal happened.
-### ***datetime:***
-   * datetime was used to get the exact date of the user input and append it to the google sheet.
 ### ***pyfiglet:***
-   * pyfiglet was used for the homescreen ascii art.
+   * Pyfiglet was used for the homescreen ascii art.
 ### ***pandas:***
-   * pandas was used to create dataframes that made working with the data of the spreadsheet easier and more managable.
+   * Pandas was used to create dataframes that made working with the data of the spreadsheet easier and more managable.
 ### ***random: / string:***
-   * used to create random number (1, 100) and random letter concat to give the book input a unique code.
+   * Random used to create random number (1, 100) and random letter concat to give the book input a unique code.

 # **Deployment**
 ## ***Final Deployment to Heroku:***